Fran Drescher: Fighting For Actors And Against AI

 In The Nanny, Drescher played a nanny-in-waiting who shows up on a rich man’s doorstep trying to sell cosmetics after being dumped by her boyfriend/employer.

 She inadvertently handles the three kids in the home, much to the chagrin of their father, a stuck-up British Broadway producer.
-Fran ends up taking the job as the Nanny of the three children.
-Comedic gold follows and it made Fran Drescher a household name.
+Fran ends up taking on the role of nanny for the three children.
+Comedic gold followed, and it made Fran Drescher a household name.

 SHE STARRED IN THE BEAUTICIAN AND THE BEAST